metafy-social/web3-smart-contracts/.github/CODE_OF_CONDUCT.md

 - Public or private harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## Code Standards
+- Every addressed issue solution must be within its own folder.
+- Every folder must contain a README.md file with the problem statement and guides to run your code.
+- Commit messages must follow the [Commit Message Guidelines](https://github.com/metafy-social/.github/blob/main/profile/COMMIT-MESSAGE-GUIDELINES.md).
+- The code must be written in solidity 8.

 ## Our Responsibilities
 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.